 Where do girls play sport?

-We have tennis and netball courts on-site, as well as an all-weather sports/rounders pitch.
-Games afternoons, lacrosse lessons and matches are off-site at our home ground, Wimbledon Rugby Football Club, which is a five-minute coach ride away.
-The school has membership of the Barn Elms Rowing Club and we have our own Boathouse on Putney Embankment.
+We have a large sports hall with recently installed cricket nets, tennis and netball courts on-site.
+Lacrosse lessons and matches are off-site at our home ground, Wimbledon Rugby Football Club, which is a ten-minute coach ride away.
+We also use Roehampton Playing Fields, Wimbledon Athletics Track and Wimbledon Cricket Club.
+We have our own boathouse on Putney Embankment and the school has membership of the Barn Elms Rowing Club.

 Do you offer scholarships and/or bursaries?

-At 11 plus, all applicants are automatically considered for an academic scholarship.
+At 11+, all applicants are automatically considered for an Academic scholarship.
 Music and Sports scholarships are also available.